vaarn/vaarn.github.io/bestiary.md

 <tr><td><b>HD</b>: 2</td><td><b>Armour</b>: 13</td></tr>
 <tr><td><b>Morale</b>: 4</td><td><b>Appearing</b>: d6</td></tr>
 <tr><td colspan="2"><b>Attacks</b>: STR drain (d4)</td></tr>
 <tr><td colspan="2"><b>Notes</b>: Hypergeometric humans that only have two dimensions.
 They can appear to be shadows or wall frescoes and surprise on 5-in-6.
 When they attack, they drain 1d4 points of STR from their target, as their touch pulls you into their flattened dimension.
-This hypergeometric effect fades over time.
-Planeyfolk ignore all even-numbered damage rolls.</td></tr>
+This hypergeometric effect fades over time.<br />&nbsp; Planeyfolk ignore all even-numbered damage rolls.</td></tr>
 </table>

 ## Quicksilver Exterminator